Vladislav26Laptev/Smoke_detection/README.md

 [:arrow_up:Index](#index)

 ## The processing algorithm
 The object detection network receives one frame as an input element, for this the video stream is converted into a sequence of frames.
-Next, 5 or more frames are selected from the sequence with equal time intervals for sequential processing.
+For sequential processing, 5 or more frames are selected from the sequence with equal time intervals for sequential processing.
 The result will be an average prediction for all frames, since it is possible to take a frame from the sequence at the moment when the fire is not visible.

 [:arrow_up:Index](#index)